 When you’re just not feeling it, popping on the headphones with the right tunes can get you through the whole routine without a second thought as to whether or not you want to do it.
 At the same time that it is helping you to forget all about your fatigue, it also drives your muscles and your heart.

 - Keep yourself entertained.
-Make sure that you like the music that is being played and that they provide a variety of different styles and sounds, not just a list of songs that could all be mistaken for one another.
+Make sure that you like the music that is being played and that the songs provide a variety of different styles and sounds.
+Avoid creating a playlist – or choosing one that has been premade – that contains a list of songs that could all be mistaken for one another.
 Remember that one of your goals is to break from monotony, not to assure it.

 - Keep it upbeat.
 You need to play music that will get your body moving and your adrenaline running.
-You’re not going to get this from calming yoga and meditation music.
-Chose something that has a fast beat that empower you and push you forward to move.
+Recent research has shown that music with a faster rhythm will get you moving more than slower tunes, even if you enjoy the slow stuff.
+You’re not going to get pumped up from calming yoga and meditation music.
+Chose something that has a fast beat that pushes you forward to move.